open-pioneer/trails-openlayers-base-packages/src/samples/map-sample/ol-app/README.md

 In the example above, the `SearchComponent` will always use the current `searchSources` defined by the `AppModel`, even if those sources are changed in an entirely different part of the application.

-In general, we recommend the following approaches to manage your application's state.
+In general, the following approaches are recommended to manage your application's state.
 When in doubt, prefer the simpler / less powerful alternative.

 1. For local state or state that only concerns very few layers of components, use React's builtin `useState` / `useReducer`.